chu-tianxiang/exl2-for-all/README.md

 EXL2 is a mixed-bits quantization method proposed in [exllama v2](https://github.com/turboderp/exllamav2).
 This repo is created from exllamav2 with support for more model architectures.
 Unlike repos like [AutoAWQ](https://github.com/casper-hansen/AutoAWQ) and [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) which include various kernel fusions, this repo only contains minimal code for quantization and inference.
 An example of patching LLaMA for better performance (~103 tokens/s) is included in `example` folder though.

+Note: exllamav2 changed the optimization algorithm in v0.0.11 which uses block-level parameters specific to LLaMA-like architectures, which makes it hard to adapt to universal model structures.
+I'll keep this repo as it is for now.

 # Installation

 exllama v2 kernels have to installed first.
 See `requirements.txt` for dependencies.